DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Prof. Balachandra Ankad, Dermatologist, S. Nijalingappa Medical College, Karnataka, India.
 DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 December 2019.

-The dermoscopic features of idiopathic guttate hypomelanosis are characterised by white structureless areas in which pigment network is absent.
+The dermoscopic features of idiopathic guttate hypomelanosis are characterised by white structureless areas in which the pigment network is absent.
 They extend peripherally with irregular borders and shapes.

 White structureless areas appear to ‘glow’ due to total loss of melanocytes in the epidermis.
 This glow is not as uniform as the glow seen in the dermoscopy of vitiligo and there may be various shades of white.